Atlas-OS/docs/docs/getting-started/installation.md

     document.head.appendChild(styleSheet)
 </script>

-## :material-ethernet: Networking Drivers
+## :material-ethernet: Network Drivers

-There is a chance that Windows does not include your network interface's driver by default.
-For this reason, we strongly recommend that you either:
+Your network devices may not work out of the box with the drivers included in the default Windows installation.
+For this reason, we **strongly** recommend that you either:

+- Download your network drivers beforehand and store them on portable storage devices like USB flash drive or external SSD.
-1. Have the ability to download and transfer network drivers from another device later
+- Have the ability to download and transfer network drivers from another device later.
-1. Download your network drivers beforehand and put them on external storage

-You can find a download to your network driver by searching for an official driver download page for your device or motherboard model.
-If you can't find it, get the name of your network device in [Device Manager](../assets/images/device-manager-nic.webp), and search for that instead.
+You can find your network driver online by searching for the official support page your device/motherboard.
+Recommended search query: `manufacturer` + `model` + driver.
+Example: MSI B450-A PRO driver.

+If the above method failed, search for the name of your network device in [Device Manager](../assets/images/device-manager-nic.webp) instead.

+If you 2 have network devices (Ethernet and Wi-Fi), we recommend to find drivers for both incase 1 fail to work.

 ## :material-microsoft-windows: Reinstalling Windows